P. N. Banerjee: Early life

 Banerjee received his M.A. and B.L. degrees from the Presidency College and University Law College, Calcutta, respectively.
 He got appointed into the IPS through the Emergency Recruitment Scheme on 15 August 1949, with retrospective year of allotment as 1943 1/2.
 Thereafter he served as S.P. of Bankura and in Tripura.
 He joined central deputation on 4 February 1959 in the Intelligence Bureau.

-Sheikh Mujib's London Meetings
+Sheikh Mujib's London meetings

 As mentioned by Sukharanjan Dasgupta, a journalist who covered the Bangladesh War on behalf of Anandabazar Patrika, Indira Gandhi, then a minister in the Lal Bahadur Shastri government, had gone to London to represent India in the January 1966 Commonwealth Prime Ministers' Conference, where Banerjee arranged a meeting between her and Sheikh Mujibur Rahman, in the Southampton Road residence of Tarapada Basu.
-In that meeting, it was decided that East Pakistan will get separated from Pakistan.
-Later, in October 1969, Mujib again went to London, on the pretext of appendicitis surgery, the real purpose being a meeting with P.N.
+In that meeting, it was decided that East Pakistan will get separated from Pakistan if the six points are not met, similar to how Pakistan got separated from India when Jinnah's fourteen points were not met.
+In October 1969, following the 1969 East Pakistan mass uprising, Mujib again went to London, on the pretext of appendicitis surgery.
+The real purpose was a meeting with P.N.
 Banerjee, secret envoy of Mrs. Gandhi, as mentioned by Shahriar Kabir.
 Armed liberation war with Indian help was planned in that meeting, as per Tofael Ahmed.